xta0/xta0.me/_posts/2022-02-04-Interpreter-1.md

 (prop child z) //30
 ```

-From the implementation perspective, a class is just a named environment which can be instantiated and create objects.
-Since it is an envrionment, it has envrionment record (actual storage) and a optional reference to the parent environment.
+From the implementation perspective, a class is just a named environment which can be instantiated to create objects.
+Since it is an environment, it has an environment record (actual storage) and an optional reference to the parent environment.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2022/02/inter-4.png">